-^{33.} For example, in December 1999 the average contracted interest rate on new loans and discounts was 1.82 percent and the yield of 10-year government bonds, which occupy a non-negligible part of Japanese banks' working assets, was 1.84 percent (both in annual terms).
+^{1.82} percent and the yield of 10-year government bonds, which occupy a non-negligible part of Japanese banks' working asset was 1.84 percent (both in annual terms).

-^{34.} As pointed out by Dixit and Pindyck ([1994]; see chapter 5, p.
-153), an interesting point here is that write-off (investment) decisions are highly sensitive to volatility in write-off (project) values, irrespective of investors' or managers' risk preferences.
+34 As pointed out by Dixit and Pindyck (1994)(see Chapter 5, pp.153), an interesting point here is that write-off (investment) decisions are highly sensitive to volatility in write-off (project) values, irrespective of investors' or managers' risk preferences.
 Thus, if one assumes that a bank is risk-neutral, the same result will follow.

-^{35.} Recall the relationship $\mu \equiv \alpha_R + \delta_R$.
+35 Recall the relationship $\mu \equiv \alpha_R + \delta_R$.